 Mercer On Mission Highlights

-Over the last five years, almost 1,000 Vietnamese have received new prosthetic legs through a Mercer On Mission program led by biomedical engineering professor Dr. Ha Van Vo.
+Over the last six years, almost 1,000 Vietnamese have received new prosthetic legs through a Mercer On Mission program led by biomedical engineering professor Dr. Ha Van Vo.
 That number is about to grow exponentially, thanks to new partnerships and funding from a Macon-based foundation.